Data-driven verification and synthesis of stochastic systems via barrier certificates: Safety Guarantee over Unknown Stochastic Systems

+\Ali{ \begin{remark} For uniform sampling, the function $G(r)$ is proportional to $r^n$.
+Therefore, the sample complexity of the proposed approach is in the order of $(\frac{v\mathrm{L}_x}{\epsilon})^n$, where $v$ is the volume of state set and $n$ is the dimension of the state set. \end{remark} }

-\begin{remark} Note that the constraint $g_4$ in \eqref{eq:RCP} enforces the constraint $\pr(\mathcal{S}\models_{\mathcal{H}} \Psi)\geq 1-\rho$ for a given $\rho$.
+\begin{remark} The barrier function constructed based on the finite number of samples according to the above theorem together with the obtained parameters $c$ and $\lambda$ satisfies the conditions \eqref{eq:bar1}-\eqref{eq:bar3} in Definition~\ref{def:barrier} with a confidence of at least $1-3\beta-\beta_s$. \end{remark} \begin{remark} Note that the constraint $g_4$ in \eqref{eq:RCP} enforces the constraint $\pr(\mathcal{S}\models_{\mathcal{H}} \Psi)\geq 1-\rho$ for a given $\rho$.
 When $\rho$ is not fixed, one can eliminate this constraint from the optimization and guarantee directly the following inequality

 where $c^*$ and $\lambda^*$ are the optimal values of the SCP\textsubscript{$\scriptscriptstyle N,\hat{N}$}.
 This increases the likelihood of getting a feasible optimization and gives the best possible lower bound on the safety probability. \end{remark}